 Co-signing might also be a great way of figuring out the issue of inheritance.
 If you become a co-owner of your parents’ new house with the right of survivorship, then after their death, the property will be immediately transferred to you.
 This solution will eliminate the probate process that is often very lengthy and complex.

-However, you should bear in mind that co-signing on a mortgage means accepting the responsibility that comes with the loan.
+However, bear in mind that co-signing on a mortgage means accepting the responsibility that comes with the loan.
 You are equally on the hook for that debt.
-If your parents fail to pay the instalments, it will also affect your credit report.
+If your parents fail to pay the instalments, it will affect your credit report.
 Additionally, you can have a problem taking another loan for yourself since there is already an existing debt on your bank balance.

 Down Payment Assistance